-- The warning words "DO NOT OPEN HOT" on the cooling system pressure cap are a safety precaution.
+- Do not open hot engine cooling system.
 Never add engine coolant (antifreeze) when the engine is overheated.
 Do not loosen or remove the cap to cool an overheated engine.
 Heat causes pressure to build up in the cooling system.
 To prevent scalding or injury, do not remove the pressure cap while the system is hot or under pressure. - Do not use a pressure cap other than the one specified for your vehicle.
 Personal injury or engine damage may result.